keystonejs/keystone/docs/pages/docs/config/config.md

 - `url`: The connection URL for your database
 - `onConnect`: which takes a [`KeystoneContext`](../context/overview) object, and lets perform any actions you might need at startup, such as data seeding
 - `enableLogging` (default: `false`): Enable logging from the Prisma client.
-- `useMigrations` (default: `false`): Determines whether to use migrations or automatically force-update the database with the latest schema and potentially lose data.
 - `idField` (default: `{ kind: "cuid" }`): The kind of id field to use, it can be one of: `cuid`, `uuid` or `autoincrement`.
   This can also be customised at the list level `db.idField`.
   If you are using `autoincrement`, you can also specify `type: 'BigInt'` on PostgreSQL and MySQL to use BigInts.